23 Best Music Festivals In The USA

-Few things are more exhilarating than stepping foot into a music festival prepared for 3+ days of dancing, local food vendors, and memories that will last through the next year.
+Few things are more exhilarating than stepping foot into a music festival prepared for three-plus days of dancing, local food vendors, and memories that will last through the next year.
 Modern-day music festivals have been gaining popularity in the U.S. ever since the 1960s with the massive Woodstock Music & Art Fair.
-Since then, it's grown into something bigger than the original festival-goers 50 years could've ever imagined.
+Since then, they have grown into something bigger than the original festival-goers 50 years could've ever imagined.
 Music festivals have slowly but surely become a full-blown tradition across the country.

 Do you remember that bubbling sense of excitement and wonder kids feel when they go to Disneyland?
 Music festivals have the power to rekindle that type of euphoria.
-Be one of the millions of people who are privy to this magical experience by grabbing tickets to one of the following 21 best music festivals in the USA.
+Be one of the millions of people who are privy to this magical experience by grabbing tickets to one of the best music festivals in the U.S.

 Lollapalooza (Chicago, IL)

-As you may have noticed, Lollapalooza doesn't strictly stick to one genre and you'll likely hear a range of musical styles across its extensive lineup.
+Lollapalooza doesn't strictly stick to one genre and you'll likely hear a range of musical styles across its extensive lineup.
 So, this is the perfect fest to attend if you and your friends share slightly different music tastes.
-In total, Lollapalooza will host over 170 artists hailing from every corner of the world who will play on nine unique stages.
+In total, Lollapalooza hosts over 170 artists hailing from every corner of the world who will play on nine unique stages.

-New York is truly a haven for music at all times of the year, but that energy is even more palpable during the summer months when the Governor's Ball Music Festival goes down.
+New York is truly a haven for music at all times of the year, but that energy is even more palpable during the summer months when the Governors Ball Music Festival goes down.
 Even though it's only been running since 2011, Gov Ball has already made a name for itself.
-Hundreds of thousands of people ran to Flushing Meadows Corona Park this year, which was the first time the fest was held at this new venue.
+Hundreds of thousands of people ran to its new venue of Flushing Meadows Corona Park last year, and revellers can expect much of the same in 2024.

-The list of artists that gathered in New York from June 9 to June 11 for Gov Ball 2023 was nothing short of amazing.
-World-renowned performers like Lizzo, Lil Nas X, Odesza, Diplo, and Joey Bada$$ all made an appearance, along with Gov Ball's first-ever K-pop performance by Aespa.
-In total, sixty different artists from various genres, like rap, indie, and dance, played over the weekend.
+The list of artists that will gather in New York from June 7 to 9 for Gov Ball 2024 is nothing short of amazing.
+World-renowned performers like Post Malone, The Killers, 21 Savage and many more are slated to appear.
+In total, more than 60 different artists from various genres, like rap, indie, and dance, will wow the masses over the weekend.

 Thanks to its prime location in New York City, Governor's Ball also provides some of the most mouth-watering festival foods you can find.
 You can get a taste of some of NYC's most iconic restaurants and treats at Gov Ball.
-The vendors in 2023 included offerings from The Halal Guys, Mao's Bao, Big Mozz, and Doughnuttery.
+The vendors in 2024 include offerings from Destination Dumplings, Mao's Bao, Big Mozz, and Doughnuttery.

 Coachella (Indio, CA)

-Coachella is one of the most notorious festivals in the country and there is a good reason why it's become so well-known.
+Coachella is one of the most notorious festivals in the country, and there is a good reason why it has become so well-known.
 Though it's sometimes criticized for becoming too commercial, Coachella does provide something totally different than other events.
-It is a one-of-a-kind, luxurious music festival experience held at Empire Polo Club.
+It is a one-of-a-kind, luxurious music festival experience held at the Empire Polo Club.
 However, it does require quite a bit of dough to partake.

-Coachella went from being just a one-day event to a crazy 2-weekend bonanza spread throughout the last half of April.
-The 24-year-old California festival has provided attendees with an increasingly upscale, indulgent festival that attracts some of the most successful names in music.
-The fest even garners the attention of influencers and celebrities, whose presence and outfit choices are just as highly anticipated as the musicians.
+Coachella went from being just a one-day event to a crazy two-weekend bonanza spread throughout April.
+The California festival has provided attendees with an increasingly upscale, indulgent extravaganza that attracts some of the most successful names in music.
+The fest even garners the attention of influencers and celebrities, whose presence and outfit choices are just as highly anticipated as the live music.

 Ultra Music Festival (Miami, FL)

 If you're looking for a place to dance to electronic dance music for days on end, you might be on the hunt for Ultra Music Festival.
 The Ultra Music Festival was born in 1999 and quickly gave rise to a wave of similar functions around the globe.
 Today, there are iterations of Ultra across countries in South America, Europe, Africa, Asia, and Australia.
-That fact alone should clue you into how epic Ultra really is.
+Taking its name from a Depeche Mode album, a one-day event on Miami Beach (one that was a financial failure, no less) has become a real international phenomenon.

 In the United States and around the globe, the most well-known version of Ultra is the origin point for the festival — Miami.
-The event takes place in late March every year and always creates a buzz around how groundbreaking their set-up is.
+The event takes place in late March every year, and the groundbreaking set-up guarantees plenty of buzz and unbeatable dance nights.
 This electronic music festival is particularly known for its huge, out-of-this-world stages and stellar visuals during the shows.
 The festival also features a wild variety of art installations and even a cool sustainability program, so there is much more to do at Ultra than just dance.
+Needless to say, there is a whole lot of dancing going on.

 Bonnaroo Music and Arts Festival (Manchester, TN)

-Manchester, Tennessee's main event of the summer is Bonnaroo Music and Arts Festival held in mid-June.
-The music festival was inaugurated just over 20 years ago and it's been getting better ever since.
-Although it was originally a venue for jam bands, it has since blossomed to set the stage for some of the biggest names in music across multiple genres.
+In the small city of Manchester, Tennessee, the Bonnaroo Music and Arts Festival (held in mid-June) is a very big deal indeed.
+The music festival was inaugurated in 2002 and has been getting better ever since.
+Originally conceived as a stage for jam bands, it has since blossomed to set the stage for some of the biggest names in music across multiple genres.

-In 2023, there was a slew of great performers at Bonaroo, like the Foo Fighters, Paramore, Odesza, Zeds Dead, Griz, and Portugal, The Man.
+Past headliners include such luminaries as Tool, Bob Dylan, Bruce Springsteen, Stevie Wonder, Radiohead, Lionel Richie, Eminem, and many more.
 It's a camping festival with a variety of accommodation ticket options that range from $50 for a nightly primitive camping pass to $3,000 to rent a luxury glamping wooden frame safari tent.
-Whether you're hoping for an affordable festival weekend or an opportunity to splurge, Bonaroo can surely provide it.
+Whether you're hoping for an affordable festival weekend or an opportunity to splurge, Bonnaroo can surely provide it.

-Besides all the music, Bonaroo features plenty of activities to keep you occupied throughout the weekend.
+Besides all the music, Bonnaroo features plenty of activities to keep you occupied throughout the weekend.
 Some of the activity highlights of the festival include lively parades, free yoga classes, the Roo Run 5K, SoberRoo hangouts, and even a Ferris wheel.
-There was also a huge list of interesting market and food vendors at Bonaroo this year.
+There is also a huge list of interesting markets and food vendors at the festival, for a bite between bands.

 Rolling Loud (Multiple Locations)

-Rolling Loud is the world's top rap and hip-hop festival and the lineup never fails to rouse excitement.
-The great thing about Rolling Loud is that it's become so popular that it's held in multiple locations around the world including Miami, California, Portugal, Germany, Rotterdam, and Thailand.
-Most adaptations of Rolling Loud take place in the summer, making it a solid summer fest.
+Rolling Loud is one of the world's top rap and hip-hop festivals, and the lineup never misses.
+Widely considered the world's largest hip-hop extravaganza, Rolling Loud has become so popular that it's held in multiple locations around the world, including Miami, California, Canada, Australia, Portugal, Germany, the Netherlands, and Thailand.
+Most adaptations of Rolling Loud take place in the summer, when the weather is good and the vibes are immaculate.
+The festival also has an extensive history of philanthropic actions, raising money for everything from earthquake victims in Haiti to basketball clinics in the local area.

 Life Is Beautiful Festival (Las Vegas, NV)

-This Las Vegas music festival might have the brightest, happiest name out of them all: Life Is Beautiful.
-It's a simple, but effective moniker for a dynamic music festival.
+This Las Vegas music festival might have the brightest, happiest name of them all: Life Is Beautiful.
+It's a simple but effective moniker for a dynamic music festival.
 Life Is Beautiful really puts in the effort to make that title come to life for three days in late September.
-For 2023, the nearing Life Is Beautiful festival is preparing to welcome artists like The Killers, Kendrick Lamar, Khalid, Nelly, Flume, and The 1975.
+Covering everything from hip-hop to alternative rock and pop, past headliners include Outkast, Muse, Billie Eilish, and Green Day.

 There are four main stages at Life Is Beautiful spread across a huge portion of the city.
 The event is so enormous that it actually takes over 18 fully decorated blocks of Las Vegas.
-That's a lot of stuff to explore between sets.
+That's a lot of stuff to explore between sets, meaning visitors are never short of an experience or two, with culinary, art, and educational schedules alongside the loud stuff.

 In addition to all the musical performances, some of the most popular acts on the Vegas strip tend to make appearances at this fest, like Cirque du Soleil and Blue Man Group.
 The other amazing thing about attending Life Is Beautiful is all the delicious eats.
-It's basically like a music festival and food festival in one.
+It's basically like a music and food festival in one, showing that life really is beautiful.

 Stagecoach Festival (Indio, CA)

 Country lovers might feel left out when they read about all the pop and EDM events out there, but there is an incredible, well-crafted festival in the U.S. for them, too.
-It's called Stagecoach.
-This country music bonanza takes place at the end of April and it's the perfect way to welcome in springtime if you're in the mood for some country tunes.
+Located in California, we're talking about Stagecoach.
+This country music bonanza takes place at the end of April, and it's the perfect way to welcome in springtime if you're in the mood for some country tunes.

-This music festival is actually held in the same exact same location as Coachella at the Empire Polo Club.
-It's a very convenient music event to reach for people on the West Coast.
+This music festival is actually held in the exact same location as Coachella (the Empire Polo Club), but the vibes are completely different.
 Stagecoach usually manages to snag the most popular country artists of the year to play, plus some additional musicians from other genres.

 New Orleans Jazz & Heritage Festival (New Orleans, LA)

-New Orleans is a notably musical city, so it's not surprising that they grace the area with an amazing annual music festival called the New Orleans Jazz & Heritage Festival.
-Lasting from April 26 to May 5, this lengthy festival packs a punch with two weekends of jazz music and more.
-Despite the festival's name, its talent list is actually very eclectic, and it doesn't solely host jazz shows.
-The 2023 event featured performances by a wide array of artists, like Lizzo, Ed Sheeran, Wu-Tang Clan, The Lumineers, Mumford & Sons, Santana, and Ludacris.
+New Orleans is one of the most musical cities in the U.S., so it's not surprising that the area throws a fabulous annual music bash called the New Orleans Jazz & Heritage Festival.
+Taking place over the end of April and beginning of May, this lengthy festival packs a punch with two weekends of jazz and more.
+Despite the festival's name, its talent list is actually very eclectic, and it doesn't solely host jazz shows, with megastars like Tina Turner, Christina Aguilera, and the Foo Fighters among past headliners.
+However, jazz is at the heart of it all, and no trip to the festival is complete without catching the traditional performances by The Radiators and other icons.

 While most people don't think of music festivals as family-friendly activities, that couldn't be farther from the truth at the New Orleans Jazz & Heritage Festival.
 It's a surprisingly terrific music festival option for families with kids.
 There is a kid's tent stage, parades, and craft activities that will keep busy children busy for the entire weekend while adults get to enjoy the surrounding tunes.